Charing Cross, Glasgow: 1960s redevelopment: the construction of the M8

 Charing Cross railway station is a short distance to the south; the nearest Glasgow Subway station is St George's Cross, located at the junction of the same name to the north of Charing Cross, also much diminished in its importance by the installation of the M8.

-Nearby is an abstract concrete relief mural by Keith McCarter, made circa 1972.
+Nearby is an abstract concrete relief mural by Keith McCarter, made in 1971 as part of the Elmbank Gardens office complex.